apache/streampipes-website/docs/02_quick-start-guide.md

 This is the first important checkpoint in the quick start.
 Once data reaches a dataset, the rest of the workflow usually becomes straightforward.

-<DocVisualPlaceholder
-  title="Dataset overview and preview" purpose="Show where users confirm that persisted events are arriving and inspect the resulting schema."
+<ScreenshotFigure
+src="/img/2026/dataset-overview.png"
+alt="Dataset overview with event counts, retention column, and export provider section" title="Dataset Overview"
 />

-## Step 4: Create a chart
+### Step 4: Create a chart

 Now create a visualization from the dataset.